Jocelyne Bourassa

 Jocelyne Bourassa, CM (May 30, 1947 – August 3, 2021) was a Canadian professional golfer, who had a distinguished amateur career.
-She was Rookie of the Year on the LPGA Tour in 1972, and ended her career with one victory on the tour.
+She was Rookie of the Year on the LPGA Tour in 1972 and ended her career with one victory on the tour.

-Amateur career
+Early life and amateur career

 Bourassa was born in Shawinigan, Quebec.
 She studied Physical Education at the Université de Montréal where she was a member of the volleyball, basketball, skiing and track and field teams.

 Bourassa won the Quebec Junior golf championship in 1963, 1964, and 1965.
 In 1965, she also captured the Canadian Women's Amateur.
-She repeated as the national amateur champion in 1971 then turned professional in 1972.
+She repeated as the national amateur champion in 1971.

 Professional career

-Bourassa won LPGA Rookie of the Year honors in 1972.
+In 1972, she turned professional.
+That year Bourassa won LPGA Rookie of the Year honors.
 The following year she won the first-ever La Canadienne golf championship, now the Canadian Women's Open.
 She was the only Canadian woman to win the Canadian Women's Open until Brooke Henderson in 2018.